 “This cracking new piece by rising talent Phoebe Eclair-Powell [is] just as effective at summoning entire worlds as any epic musical or drama.” – The Telegraph

 Kelli Ogmundson is an actor, comedian, and writer based in Vancouver.
 She has had major recurring and series lead roles on shows like Family Law (Global TV), Animal Control (FOX), Cavendish (CBC), Phantom Pups (Netflix) and Strawberry Shortcake (Netflix).
 No stranger to the stage, some favourite credits include the Canadian Premiere of Fun Home (Arts Club), Kinky Boots (Arts Club), Peter Pan, and Elephant and Piggie (CTYP).
-She is a Leo Award Winner, an Ovation!
-Award winner, two-time Jessie Award nominee, and UBCP/ACTRA Award Nominee.
-In her spare time she writes, knits, and watches TOO MUCH Television.
-Upcoming: Harm with Mitch and Murray Productions and The Play That Goes Wrong at The Arts Club.

 Jennifer works as a director, teacher, writer, producer, mentor and theatre creator.
 (Select) Arts Club Theatre Company: Reflections On Crooked Walking (Debut 1987), The Curious Incident Of The Dog In The Night Time, The Day Before Christmas, Godspell, White Christmas, Funny Girl, Kinky Boots.
 Other Theatre: Dance Nation (The Search Party); As You Like It/Julius Caesar (Bard on the Beach); Anything Goes (Theatre Under the Stars); Anne Of Green Gables (Charlottetown); Les Miserables, Tommy(Mirvish); Joseph and the Amazing Technicolor Dreamcoat (Drabinsky); Jersey Boys (Dancap); Indian Arm (Rumble); Detroit & Body Awareness (Mitch & Murray); City Of Angels (PIT Collective).
-Film & TV: (Recent) Kryptic, The Hunting Party, Alaska, Daily, Devil In Ohio, Debris.
-Other: Best Actress Leo Award for Becoming Redwood.
-Instructor Langara College Film Arts Dept and Artistic Assoc. for Mitch & Murray Productions.

 Phoebe Eclair-Powell is a writer from South East London.